elip12/psl-gwas/README.md

 1. Run the gwas:
     `./bin/run.sh --project <myproject> --samples <samples> --phenos <phenos> ...
     TODO: more guidance on running.
+    The processing pipeline is fully idempotent, so if you cannot run the full pipeline all the way through, you can do `./bin/run.sh ...` again and it will start where you left off.

 After it runs: in `<myproject>/data/postprocessed/`, there will be a file called `scored_unitigs.fsa`.
 This is a fasta file holding the unitigs with > 95% confidence